 Other symptoms include hallucinations, delirium tremens, insomnia, and mood swings.
 These symptoms are paired with compulsive cravings for more alcohol, only compounding the difficulty of overcoming the symptoms.

 Paired with the intense cravings, the pain, suffering, and danger of withdrawal people should seek a medical detox under the supervision of doctors and nurses.
-Medical detoxes are able to alleviate most withdrawal symptoms with alcohol detox medications and pain-relieving therapies.
+Medical detoxes are able to alleviate most withdrawal symptoms with alcohol detox medications and individual therapy.

 When to Get Help for AUD